apache/druid/docs/multi-stage-query/security.md

 - `INSERT` or `REPLACE` queries: Users must have READ DATASOURCE permission on the output datasource.
 - `SELECT` queries: Users must have read permissions on the `__query_select` datasource, which is a stub datasource that gets created.

+## S3

+The MSQ task engine can use S3 to store intermediate files when running queries.
+This can increase its reliability but requires certain permissions in S3.

+Permissions for pushing and fetching intermediate stage results to and from S3:

+- `s3:GetObject`
+- `s3:PutObject`
+- `s3:AbortMultipartUpload`

+Permissions for removing intermediate stage results:

+- `s3:DeleteObject`